monday-consulting/fsm-maven-plugin/README.md

     </module>
 ```

-> Generated module XML
+## Generated module XML

-* The following file shows you an generated module.xml snippet
+* The following file shows you an generated module.xml snippet:

 ```
     <module>